datchung/blog-posts/2021/2021-03-01_React JS Basics/Post.md

 ```
 cd quick-start-app
 ```
-5. Start the app
+5. Start the app.
 ```
 npm start
 ```

-You should see this in a browser
+You should see this in a browser.

 | ![Default React app](npmStart.PNG) |
 |:--:|